-After you get vaccinated for COVID-19, are you planning to splurge on something like a trip or fancy dinner?
+After you get vaccinated for COVID-19, are you planning to splurge on a trip or fancy dinner?
 If so, you’re not alone.
-According to a recent study from LendingTree, more than 80 percent of people surveyed expect to have some sort of celebratory splurge after getting vaccinated.
+According to a recent study from LendingTree, more than 80 percent of people surveyed expect to have some celebratory splurge after getting vaccinated.
 In other words, once COVID-19 is better under control, you can expect a significant surge in travel.

-Although this may be true, not everyone is on board with splurging this year.
-In fact 15 percent of those people say they will never feel financially secure again.
+Although this may be true, not everyone is on the splurging this year.
+Fifteen percent of those people say they will never feel financially secure again.
 That’s due to the uncertainty of the spread of coronavirus and whether life will ever return to normalcy.
 Read more at this new LendingTree survey.

 Key Findings From LendingTree

-82 percent of those planning to get the COVID-19 vaccine say they will splurge on something to celebrate.
-This may include a fancy dinner or a vacation.
-Additionally, 30 percent plan to splurge almost immediately after being vaccinated while 52 percent will wait awhile.
-Of all age groups surveyed, millennials are the most likely to go on a splurge.
+Eighty-two percent of those planning to get the COVID-19 vaccine say they will splurge on something to celebrate.
+This may include a fancy dinner or a vacation—additionally, 30 percent plan to splurge almost immediately after vaccination, while 52 percent will wait awhile.
+Millennials are the most likely to go on a splurge of all age groups surveyed.

-15 percent of people surveyed say they will never feel financially secure, even with the promise of a vaccine bringing an end to the coronavirus pandemic.
+Fifteen percent of people surveyed say they will never feel financially secure, even with the promise of a vaccine ending the coronavirus pandemic.
 In the LendingTree survey, Women were nearly twice as likely as men to feel less financially secure in the poll (20 percent to 11 percent).

-Even after being vaccinated, many Americans will continue to save as much as they can.
-55 percent of Americans will keep saving as much as possible in case the pandemic returns.
-37 percent will ease up on saving but still plan to save a little.
-8 percent of those will stop saving after they get vaccinated.
+Even after being vaccinated, many Americans will save as much as possible.
+Fifty-five.
+If the pandemic returns, many Americans will save as much as possible.
+Thirty-seven percent will ease up on saving but still plan to save a little.
+Eight percent of those will stop saving after they get vaccinated.

-Most of those Americans who have already splurged to feel safe during the pandemic will continue spending extra on at least one thing after the pandemic.
+Most Americans who have already splurged to feel safe during the pandemic will continue spending extra on at least one thing after the pandemic.
 This includes grocery delivery and first-class travel.
-However, there are some things that consumers will not return to even after the pandemic is over.
-This includes dining out and going to the movies.
+However, some things that consumers will not return to even after the pandemic is over include dining out and going to the movies.

 Of those surveyed, 23 percent do not plan on getting a COVID-19 vaccine.

-While many Americans have thrived during the pandemic, millions more have suffered financially in the wake of the pandemic.
+While many Americans thrived during the pandemic, millions more have suffered financially as a result.

 Related: Frequently Asked Questions for Visitors to Los Angeles